build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 Alternatively, you can `ping boudi` if you wanna keep it simple.

-The `ping` should result in no output because we're not actually hitting a machine for that address.
+The `ping` should result in no output because we're not actually hitting a machine for that IP address.
 The `tcpdump` on `boudi`, likewise, will have no output because the `ping` from `tara` is never reaching it.
 The `tcpdump` from `tara`, on the otherhand: